CDThomas/graphql-usage/README.md

 - [ ] Support for `graphql-tag` rather than just Relay tags
 - [ ] Show usage for input types
 - [ ] Improve usage info for abstract types
+- [ ] Improve usage info for object types (e.g. whether the type is used rather than individual fields)